epfl-dlab/GoogleTrendsAnchorBank/README.md

 import gtab
 ~~~

-Then, create a `GTAB` object with a working path specified by you:
+Then, create a `GTAB` object with the path to a working directory specified by you:
 ~~~python
 t = gtab.GTAB(my_path)
 ~~~